 3. Gravestone Doji

 This pattern is found at the end of the uptrend when supply and demand factors are equal.

 At the day’s low, the candlestick opens and closes.
 The prior trend and Doji pattern regulate the future direction of the trend.

 This pattern appears at the end of the downtrend when the supply and demand factors are at equilibrium.

-In the below chart of Mayur Uniquoters Ltd, we can see that at the end of the uptrend a Doji is formed which is indicating that the ongoing trend has become certain.
+In the below chart of Mayur Uniquoters Ltd, we can see that at the end of the uptrend, a Doji is formed, indicating that the ongoing trend has become certain.

 What is the Difference between a Doji and a Spinning Top?